philipyoon/philipyoon.github.io/index.md

 ---

 ##### [Time Series Analysis on Gasoline Demand (Dec 2019)](https://github.com/philipyoon/gas-demand-analysis)
-Created a SARIMA model to forecast Ontario's gasoline demand using time series data.
-After a boxcox transformation and differencing at lags 1 and 12, the stationary data’s ACF and PACF were analyzed to estimate SARIMA models for forecasting.
-A stationary and invertible model was then chosen using MLE estimation of parameters, AICc criterion, and the principle of parsimony, which was then used to forecast Ontario's gasoline demand.
-The model did well; however, diagnostic checking indicated the results of said techniques were not perfect.
+I attempt to forecast gasoline demand using industry data with classical (S)ARIMA models and time series techniques and adding different lag features.
+Best model was choseing using a basis of MLE estimators and AICc criterion.
+The model did well; however, diagnostic checking indicated the results of said techniques could be improved on.

 <img src="images/gas.png"/>